 Do I need to tell the court in Florida if I move?

 Your new address should be kept confidential by the court.
-You can fill out form 12.980h: Petitioner’s Request for Confidential Filing of Address.
+You can fill out form 12.980 Petitioner’s Request for Confidential Filing of Address.
 The clerk of court’s office should have this form available for you to fill out.
-It is also available on the Florida Courts website here.